 Cannabis now seems to be the best thing since sliced bread — more specifically, cannabidiol, or CBD.
 “Celebrities, athletes, UFC fighters and health and wellness gurus are all carrying the torch for the CBD movement,” says Steven Saxton, CEO and founder of Green Gorilla, a CBD company in Los Angeles.
 “Some of the positive results being experienced are nothing short of a miracle.

-Some evidence has claimed that when cannabidiol is used in supplements, beauty products and other wellness goods, they can cure just about anything.
+Some evidence has claimed that when cannabidiol is used in supplements, beauty products and other wellness goods, they can bring immense support.
 But is it too good to be true?

 Use and controversy

 Cannabidiol is a nonpsychoactive molecule in the cannabis plant, and it’s one of the two main components in marijuana.
 The other is tetrahydrocannabinol, or THC — what gets people high.
 CBD, however, does not get people high.
 This is why companies that make CBD products and the medical industry say it is especially appealing when extracting it for lotions, capsules, sprays, and other everyday health items.

 In particular, CBD oil is “definitely becoming … a staple in many households,” Saxton says.
 But usage of the oil remains somewhat controversial because similar to medical marijuana and other CBD products, it’s not Food and Drug Administration-approved for its medical benefits.
 So it’s not tightly regulated, and it’s up to manufacturers to ensure labels and content on products are accurate.